National Cycle Route 12: Huntingdon to Spalding

-North of Huntingdon route 12 takes a slightly roundabout rural route to Peterborough to avoid the A1(M) before continuing north east to Spalding via Crowland, with its remarkable three way medieval Trinity bridge.
+North of Huntingdon route 12 (delisted in part by Sustrans) takes a slightly roundabout rural route to Peterborough to avoid the A1(M) before continuing north through the city and then east to Spalding via Crowland, with its remarkable three way medieval Trinity bridge.

+As present there is no official route from Spalding to NCR 1 at Fossdyke Bridge.

-It may be worth noting that the part of Route 12 running through Peterborough's Bridge Street has a cycling ban in place approximately Monday-Saturday 9:00 am – 6:00pm and Sunday 9:00 am – 4:00pm.
+It may be worth noting that the part of Route 12 running through Peterborough's Bridge Street has a cycling ban in place approximately Monday-Saturday 9:00 am – 6:00 pm and Sunday 9:00 am – 4:00 pm.

 In due course the route will extend north from Spalding to meet National Cycle Network route 1 at Fossdyke.

+The route to Grimsby is undefined, but could be a new route off NCN1 at Boston following the Lincolnshire coast via Mablethorpe to Grimsby.